All payments made in the preview are in test mode. Read more

 zakat for water pumps

-Scholars debate the use of zakat funds for water pump projects due to differing interpretations of Islamic law regarding valid zakat expenditures.
+Scholars continue to debate the use of zakat funds for water pump projects due to differing interpretations of Islamic law regarding valid zakat expenditures.
 Traditional views emphasize direct giving to the eight specified categories in the Quran.

 Many scholars support funding for water pumps if they provide clear benefits to impoverished communities.
 The primary condition is that the water project serves zakat-eligible recipients rather than the general population.